-There is typically a 30-day waiting period for a policy to become effective, so don't wait for the next heavy rain to protect your home.
+There is typically a 30-day waiting period from date of purchase before your policy goes into effect, so don't wait until the next heavy rain.
 For more information about levees and the risk of living near them, contact your local community official to request information about levees in your area or visit:

 Levees are designed to provide a specific level of protection. but they can fail for a variety of reasons.
 Find Out More